WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/struct.new
 - the instruction (STRUCT.NEW x) is valid with the instruction type $unpack(zt)* -> [(REF (_IDX x))] if:
-  - the defined type C.TYPES[x] is defined in the context.
+  - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (STRUCT (mut zt)*)

 Instr_ok/struct.new_default
 - the instruction (STRUCT.NEW_DEFAULT x) is valid with the instruction type [] -> [(REF (_IDX x))] if:
-  - the defined type C.TYPES[x] is defined in the context.
+  - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (STRUCT (mut zt)*)
   - |zt*| is |val*|.
   - For all val in val* and zt in zt*, the value $default_($unpack(zt)) is ?(val).

 Instr_ok/struct.get
 - the instruction (STRUCT.GET sx? x i) is valid with the instruction type [(REF NULL (_IDX x))] -> [$unpack(zt)] if:
-  - the defined type C.TYPES[x] is defined in the context.
+  - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (STRUCT yt*)
   - |yt*| is greater than i.
   - the field type yt*[i] is (mut zt).